 Can I collect unemployment if I have been fired for following company policy (Fired for one customer complaint)

 You were fired, not laid off.
-Do not tell the the state you were laid off because that means the reason was a "lack of work".
+Do not tell me, or the the state you feel you were laid off because that means the reason was a "lack of work".

-You were an at will employee.
-Employers can fire at will employees for anything they want without repercussions except for unemployment unless they are doing it for an illegal reason and they can get away with that also if we can't prove their actions were illegal.
+You were an at will employee so accept the fact employers can fire at will employees for anything they want even without the presence of misconduct, unless the termination is are doing for an illegal reason and even then they might get away if an employee is incapable of proving an employer's actions became illegal.

-So yes, file for unemployment and tell the state exactly what you have said here.
-You were fired because you followed the employer's policy and when you asked for direction from your supervisor about how to handle a difficult situation with a customer you say you did what any good subordinate would do .. do as instructed.
+As you put it, you were fired because you followed the employer's policy and when you asked for direction from a supervisor about how to handle a difficult situation with a customer you say you did what any good subordinate would do .. do as instructed.